 An inability to communicate

-Ican, a children’s communication charity, reports that 10% of children have some form of communication difficulty.
+Approximately 10% of children have some form of communication difficulty (Speech and Language UK).
 This can range from being non-verbal to having milder difficulties in either understanding speech or communicating their thoughts.
 Some children may appear to be very verbal and be able to explain their needs, however they may have difficulty understanding the instructions or information you were trying to tell them.
 Just because a child has a lot of words doesn’t mean that they’re understanding what you’re saying or that they are able to socially communicate effectively.

 If you have any concerns about the child’s ability to either express their needs or understand the information you are telling them, a speech therapy assessment would be the best way to get more information about the child’s ability.
 There are many strategies that can be put in place to help children with communication difficulties to express their needs.